Mengtian experiment module: Purpose

 The axial port of Mengtian is fitted with rendezvous equipment and will first dock to the axial port of Tianhe.
-A mechanical arm known as the indexing robotic arm, similar to the Lyappa arm on the Mir space station, then moves Mengtian to a portside port of the TCM.
-In addition to this arm used for docking relocation, the Chinarm on Tianhe module can also be used as a backup in place of the indexing robot arm.
+A mechanical arm known as the indexing robotic arm, similar to the Lyappa arm on the Mir space station, then moves Mengtian to a portside port of the Tianhe Core Module.
+In addition to this arm used for docking relocation, the main robotic arm on Tianhe core module can also be used as a backup in place of the indexing robot arm.